 Simultaneous squat curl

-Add yet more intensity to your squat curls and speed up your sets by performing a simultaneous squatting and curling motion.
+Add yet more intensity to your squat curls and speed up your sets by performing a simultaneous squatting and curling motion—a great exercise for arms and legs.

 Start by standing up straight and taking a slightly wider than shoulder-width stance.
 Hold the dumbbells in front of your thighs, but this time with an underhand grip.